Your essential guide to employee rights and legislation on Norwegian ships

 -

-Are you wondering if your vessel can be registered in NIS or NOR?
+Are you wondering whether your vessel can be registered in NIS or NOR?
 Here is a brief overview of the differences between the two registers.